 2.7.3.
-As of the Reporting Date (June 30, 2013) the Group managed 14 provident funds (provident funds, education funds, central and personal severance pay funds, a provident fund for sick pay and budgetary pension fund).
+As of the Reporting Date the Group manages 10 provident funds (provident funds, education funds, central and personal severance pay funds, a provident fund for sick pay and budgetary pension fund) which together have 35 investment tracks for members to choose from.